MA Nursing (PgDip, PgCert)

 About this course

-LJMU is excited to offer our MA Nursing programme for Registered Nurses – one of four new postgraduate Nursing degrees.
+LJMU is excited to offer our masters nursing programmes for Registered Nurses – MA Nursing and MA Nursing Mental Health.

 - This programme is for Registered Nurses